-Named after its location just south of the New Mexico State Capitol Building in Santa Fe, the idyllic neighborhood of South Capitol is a small community just a short walk away from downtown’s commercial districts and the Santa Fe Plaza.
-Here, the broad sidewalks are likely to house chalk drawings and serve as a serene walkway for the many families who reside in the architecturally diverse homes.
-While there are plenty of adobes with low-lying, terracotta-colored exterior walls and lush green conifers for privacy, there is an equal number of suburban- feeling, open front porches.
+Named after its location just south of the New Mexico State Capitol Building in Santa Fe, the idyllic neighborhood of South Capitol is a small community just a short walk away from Downtown’s commercial districts and the Santa Fe Plaza.
+Here, the broad sidewalks are likely to house chalk drawings and serve as a serene walkway for the many families who reside in architecturally diverse homes.
+While there are plenty of adobes with low-lying, terracotta-colored exterior walls and lush green conifers for privacy, there is an equal number of suburban-feeling, open-front porches.

 South Capitol began its significant growth in the 1920s, as Santa Fe experienced a surge in its middle-class population and an expansion of its railways.
 Due to the rising housing need, single-family homes in a mix of architectural styles — including Craftsman, Territorial, adobe, and Pueblos — sprang up across the neighborhood to rest in harmony with the historic houses already present.

 The city’s continued development has meant that this variety carries well into modernity, and the current-day South Capitol is a hip blend of cultures and styles.
 The unique juxtaposition of bungalows and historic adobes ensures that every home feels personal and one-of-a-kind.
 Along with magnificent million-dollar residences, you’ll find one-bedroom condos and apartments and more modest single-family dwellings.

 What to Love ABOUT THE SOUTH CAPITOL AREA

 - Rising property values

 - Desirable location within walking distance of Santa Fe’s best entertainment areas